 Any Questions?
 Call us

-A Canadian permanent resident is someone who has obtained permanent residence status by immigration to Canada.
-A permanent resident is not a Canadian citizen; instead, all permanent residents are foreign nationals.
-Permanent residents must satisfy specific conditions, such as the residence duty, in order to keep their permanent resident status.
+A Canadian permanent resident is someone who has obtained permanent residence status by immigrating to Canada.
+Permanent residents are foreign nationals, distinct from Canadian citizens.
+They must fulfill specific conditions, such as the residency requirement, to maintain their status.

 ● Access to healthcare and social services in Canada.